-- Retail package if needed (with additional charges)
+- Retail packaging if needed (with additional charges)

 - Sell through social media channels (Facebook, Pinterest, Twitter, etc)

 Shopify pricing starts from $29/mo.
-You can save 10% and 20% on the fee if you choose to subscribe to their 1-year or 2-years plans.
+You can save 10% and 20% on the fee if you choose to subscribe to their 1-year or 2-years plans respectively.

 If selling on social media platforms is your main focus, you can kick start with Shopify Lite plan.
 It starts at $9 /mo and you lets you start selling on social media platforms like Facebook and Pinterest.

 Shopify has a wide range of free and premium themes at their Theme Store.
 Most of them are mobile-friendly.
-For me, the themes look professional and can be use to create great looking stores.
+To me, the themes look professional and can be used to create great looking stores.
 Plus, they are sorted into different categories, which lets you find a matching theme for your industry easily.

 The premium themes in their repository are somewhat pricey.
 However, they are highly customizable.
-Their unique set of customzation options means you can set a wide variety of parameters for your theme.
+Their unique set of customization options means you can set a wide variety of parameters for your theme.

 One interesting fact about the Shopify Theme Store is that you can preview your live store on any premium theme before buying.